Date of Award:

 In conclusion, this research suggests implementation intention formation influences increased exercise behavior in volunteer firefighters who do not exercise or are not regular exercisers.
 Future research with a stronger intervention is warranted.

 Hammer, Rodney L., "The Effects of Implementation Intentions on Volunteer Firefighter Exercise Behavior: A Randomized Controlled Study" (2010).
 All Graduate Theses and Dissertations.
-Paper 753.
+753.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .